 Rising Star PR isn’t well established in the industry.
 They’ve only been around a short time.
 FALSE

 A quick look at the press releases on this site will reveal they go back to 2009.
-While Rising Star PR is celebrating its fifth year since it’s re-launch in 2009 both Dcypher and Acme Andersson have been actively working in the business well over a decade.
-Both have been in since before 2000.
+While Rising Star PR is celebrating its eighth year since it’s re-launch in 2009, both DCypher and Acme Andersson have been actively working in the business since before 2000.

 DCypher started his career in 1997 working as Head of Production for Zane Entertainment.
 Since then he has been a production manager, producer, videographer, performer, director and publicist working with nearly every major adult studio including Wicked Pictures, Elegant Angel, Vivid, Metro Interactive, Sin City, Digital Playground, Hustler, and Club Jenna Playboy.